-Self-awareness is understanding your own character, feelings, desires, needs, motives, and wants.
+Self-awareness is understanding your character, feelings, desires, needs, motives, and wants.

 2. Less Stuff

-Having less stuff is a major simple life need of ours since we have too much as it is.
+Having less stuff is a significant simple life need of ours since we have too much.

 3. Reduced Waste

-If we can reuse something we will because there’s no sense in spending money buying a product over and over.
+If we can reuse something, we will because there’s no sense in spending money buying a product repeatedly.